-'ab' represented internally as 0000 006116 'C' represented internally as 0000 0043{16}
+'ab' represented internally as 0000 006116 'C' represented internally as 0000 004316

 Note the difference between character constants and character strings.
-A character constant represents a simple integer value; a string is a list of characters.
+A character constant represents a simple integer value and is enclosed in single quotes; a string is a list of characters and is enclosed in double quotes.